 The following amounts will make about five or six bath bombs or so.
 It all depends, of course, on the size of the mold, you decide to use.

 - 15 drops of essential oil or fragrance oil (fragrances typical of Christmas are an appropriate choice for these bath bombs)

-- 2 tbsp of oil (avocado oil, sweet almond oil, jojoba oil, coconut oil, or if you don’t have any of those, you can serve with olive oil)
+- 2 tbsp of oil (avocado oil, sweet almond oil, jojoba oil, coconut oil, or if you don’t have any of those, you can use olive oil)

 - food coloring or mica powder